 If you want to use this pattern as a filter, you need to know how fast the price reacts.

 If we hold the position for many days, we can see that the results became better.

-We can also try a volume filter for educational purpose.
+We can also try a volume filter for educational purposes.

 The Key Reversal Pattern generally shows a violent price movement.
-The price could change direction if institutional open large positions.
-If it’s true, you have to observe also an increase in volumes.
+The price could change direction if institutional traders open large positions.
+If this is true, you will also observe an increase in volumes.